Allotment holders on newly created sites in West Lancs talk about the difference having a plot has made to their lives

 West Lancs Community Food Growing Project aims to get more people involved in growing their own food and eating more healthily.
 We are working with local communities and schools to set up community food growing initiatives and providing help in finding the land (and funds) that might be needed.

 The project was started after a study found that West Lancashire was very poorly served by the provision of allotments, with the Borough only having 2.5 plots per 1000 households against a national average of 15 plots per 1000 households.
 The report, commissioned by NHS Central Lancashire and carried out by the Wildlife Trust in 2009, also found that there were waiting lists in most areas and particularly for allotments in the Skelmersdale area (where there are over 100 names on the waiting list).

-By working with local communities since 2009, the project has already helped to more than double the existing number of allotments - creating 118 new plots on 4 new sites
+By working with local communities since 2009, the project has helped to almost treble the existing number of allotments - from 107 to 301.

-For the latest information on Community Food Growing activities, please see the CFG newsletters (above).
+For the latest information on Community Food Growing activities, please see the CFG newsletters (below).

 Click here for Information Resources for Community Food Growing Groups

 Click here for Funding Sources for Community Food Growing Groups

 Click here to read 'A Guide to Allotments and Planning Law'

 Click here for a report on 'Show What You Grow' 2014: a celebration of school gardening in West Lancs

 Click here for a report on 'Show What You Grow' 2013: a celebration of school gardening in West Lancs